Kristina01111000/tracker/README.md

 -separate out the html, css, and javascript

--change color function not working currently
+-change_color function not working currently, fix it